mirage/mirage-www/tmpl/blog/intro-tcpip.md

 `socket` implementations rely on an underlying operating system to provide the transport, network, and data link layers, and therefore can't be used for a Xen guest VM deployment.
 Currently, the only way to use `socket` is by configuring your Mirage project for Unix with `mirage configure --unix`.

-There are a few Mirage functions which provide an interface to network operations usable from your application code (a type of `stack impl`).
-The `stack impl` is generated in `config.ml` by some logic set when the program is `mirage configure`'d - often by matching an environment variable.
-This means it's easy to flip between different `stack impl`s when developing an application.
+There are a few Mirage functions which provide an interface to network operations (of type `stackv4 impl`), usable from your application code.
+The `stackv4 impl` is generated in `config.ml` by some logic set when the program is `mirage configure`'d - often by matching an environment variable.
+This means it's easy to flip between different `stackv4 impl`s when developing an application.
 The `config.ml` below allows the developer to build socket code with `NET=socket make` and direct code with `NET=direct make`.

 ```OCaml
 let main = foreign "Services.Main" (console @-> stackv4 @-> job)